 Solution 1: Check the CPU Temperature

 It’s reported that one of the most common scenarios that may wind up causing the stop code 0x000000c5 is overheating.
 When the computer is not running a demanding task, the normal temperature is between 30 to 40 Celsius.
-If you are playing a game or sing a video editor, the optimistic temperature is between 70 to 80 Celsius.
+If you are playing a game or singing a video editor, the optimistic temperature is between 70 to 80 Celsius.

-In some particular scenarios, such as when users have overclocked the CPU frequencies, when users are having issues with the CPU cooler or the thermal paste, the temperature could exceed 80 Celsius.
+In some particular scenarios, such as when users have overclocked the CPU frequencies when users are having issues with the CPU cooler or the thermal paste, the temperature could exceed 80 Celsius.

 80 Celsius is not a limit that should be imposed on every CPU.
 But certain CPUs can’t even tolerate a slightly higher temperature.
 So we advised you to check the standard temps of your CPU model.